Skip to main content

 A typical AI team includes:

-• Data Scientists: Design and implement algorithms and models
+• Data Scientists: Design and implement algorithms and models, perform statistical analysis

-• Machine Learning Engineers: Deploy and scale AI solutions
+• Machine Learning Engineers: Deploy and scale AI solutions, optimize model performance

-• Data Engineers: Build data pipelines and infrastructure
+• Data Engineers: Build data pipelines and infrastructure, manage data warehousing

 For businesses without extensive internal AI expertise, three viable options exist: